vvoznesensky/tmfalloc/README.md

  * Debugged and tested on `x86` CPU, so now both 32 and 64-bit
    architectures are supported.
  * Fixed a non-critical bug in `Allocator::grow`.
- * Fixed a critical bug in calls of `rollback` on multi-page rollbacks after crash. `read_recovery` test updated to cover this scenario.
+ * Fixed a critical bug in calls of `rollback` on multi-page recoveries after crash. `read_recovery` test updated to cover this scenario.

 ## To do list